citronalco/FM4-7Tage-Download/README.md

 Be patient, FM4 throttles downloads.

 ## ID3 Tags
-The metadata provided by FM4 is used **extensively** to set the ID3v2.3 tags for downloaded recordings.
+This script automatically extracts the metadata provided by FM4's 7-Tage-Player and saves it in the ID3v2.3 tag of the downloaded recordings.

 **Example:**